Axcil Jefferies: GT racing

 In 2023, Jefferies landed a seat with Northwest AMR's GTE Am class entry alongside Paul Dalla Lana and Nicki Thiim.
 Jefferies essentially won the seat at the WEC Prologue, where he and Thomas Merrill competed for the final seat in the entry.

 Prototypes

-In 2021 Axcil debuted in an LMP3-class Ligier JS P320 with Frikadelli Racing.
+In 2021, Jefferies debuted in an LMP3-class Ligier JS P320 with Frikadelli Racing.

 Personal life

-In 2014 Jefferies was appointed as a UN AIDS Ambassador for the United Nations Aids Campaign.
-In 2017 Axcil was drafted into the Lamborghini Young Driver Program.
+In 2014, Jefferies was appointed as a UN AIDS Ambassador for the United Nations Aids Campaign.

+In 2017, Jefferies was drafted into the Lamborghini Young Driver Program.